 Mantra: HAM (pronounced haam)

 Affirmation: “I am learning and growing.
-I am trusting and trustworthy.
 I receive and express clear communication.”

 Crystals: Aquamarine, turquoise, sodalite, lapis lazuli, angelite

-Located right between your eyebrows, the sixth chakra is the center of intuition and intellectual enlightenment.
+The sixth chakra is the center of intuition and intellectual enlightenment, located right between your eyebrows.
 When in balance, you experience peace regardless of the world around you.
 When imbalanced, people can experience narrow-mindedness, self-absorption, lack of imagination, insensitivity, headaches, a scattered mind, and impaired vision.

 Related organs: Eyes, sinuses, lower head.